 Proposed by: HEET

-Proposal Statement: The ability of the Department to deny cost recovery for the infrastructure investment will help ensure the gas companies deliver the attention to detail necessary to meet the Department’s standards.
+Proposal Statement: The ability of the Department to deny cost recovery for the infrastructure investment helps ensure the gas companies deliver the attention to detail necessary to meet the Department’s standards.
+The Department already has this capability, so there should be nothing controversial about including it.
+This capability is good to put it in specifically given the conflict around whether or not to continue GSEP and its accelerated cost recovery.
+If the utilities want to continue to have access to the accelerated cost recovery, they should be willing to support this inclusion of a power the Department already has.

+Additionally HEET supports NCLC’s text amendment below.

 Supported by: NCLC (with amendment); Conservation Law Foundation